claranet/terraform-signalfx-detectors/modules/integration_aws-lambda/README.md

 ## Notes

 * The error detector uses an extrapolation policy `latest`.
-The goal is to force the alert to remain until a new execution of the same lambda function happend in success.
-Depending on the frequency of the at which the function executes the alert may take time to self resolve.
+The goal is to force the alert to remain until a new execution of the same lambda function happens in success.
+Depending on the frequency at which the function executes, the alert may take time to self resolve.